neilshastry/aws-stock-price-prediction/README.md

 2) Each layer has 50 neurons
 3) Dropout of 0.2 (20%) to prevent overfitting at each LSTM layer
 4) Dense layer with 30 neurons followed by single neuron dense output layer
+5) **Optimizer:** [Adam](https://towardsdatascience.com/adam-latest-trends-in-deep-learning-optimization-6be9a291375c) is an optimization algorithm used instead of the classical [stochastic gradient](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) descent procedure to update network weights iterative based in training data.

 ```
 #Initializing the RNN